robtweed/mg-showcase/MGWEB-BENEFITS.md

 - If you're considering migrating applications from M/ObjectScript code to JavaScript, then *mg_web* can support both environments, allowing you to run them simultaneously with the same YottaDB or IRIS backend, and therefore allowing you to migrate incrementally at your own pace.

 - Finally, *mg_web* is extremely fast: much faster than any JavaScript-based framework when accessing a database, particularly if you use an in-process API connection between the Web Server and YottaDB or IRIS.
+Basically it's the fastest Web Framework solution available for YottaDB, IRIS and Cache, and leaves alternative Web Framework solutions for all other mainstream databases in a cloud of dust!